Find out how to select the best prophy handpiece cordless for your dental practice, with tips on ergonomics, battery life, and clinical performance.

 Purchasing your cordless prophy handpiece from an authorized distributor is non-negotiable.
 An authorized distributor has a direct relationship with the manufacturer, which guarantees that you are receiving a genuine, factory-new product—not a gray market item or a counterfeit.
 This is critical for ensuring the handpiece performs to specification and meets all safety standards.
 More importantly, buying from an authorized source is the only way to secure the full manufacturer's warranty.
 Should you encounter any issues, the warranty ensures you have access to repairs or replacements, protecting your investment and minimizing clinical downtime.
 Reputable suppliers like SurgiMac provide a wide range of vetted dental equipment and supplies, so you can be confident in the authenticity and quality of every purchase.

-How to Evaluate Supplier Support and Service
+What to Look for in Supplier Support and Service

 Excellent customer service is a clear indicator of a reliable supplier.
 Before committing to a purchase, evaluate the level of support a distributor offers.
 Look for a company that provides multiple contact channels, such as phone, email, and live chat, with responsive and knowledgeable representatives who can answer clinical and technical questions.
 A strong supplier should also have a clear and fair return policy.
 Think of this as a long-term relationship.
 Does the supplier offer programs that reward loyalty?
 Do they provide resources to help you get the most out of your dental instruments?
 A supplier who invests in supporting your practice is one you can trust for all your clinical needs, from disposables to major equipment.